jflowers1974/poa-governance-notifications/README.md

             --log-file         logs are written to files in the ./logs directory, log files are rotated when they reach a size of 4MB

     OPTIONS:
+            --block-time <value>    will set how often poagov will query the blockchain for new governance events.
+Defaults to 30 seconds.
-            --block-time <value>    the average number of seconds it takes to mine a new block -n, --limit <value>         shutdown `poagov` after this many notifications have been generated, useful when testing --start <value>         start monitoring for governance events at this block (inclusive) --tail <value>          start monitoring for governance events for the `n` blocks prior to the last block mined
+        -n, --limit <value>         shutdown `poagov` after this many notifications have been generated, useful when testing --start <value>         start monitoring for governance events at this block (inclusive) --tail <value>          start monitoring for governance events for the `n` blocks prior to the last block mined